 Cut into 2" squares while still warm (very important).

 - Top each cookie square with a dab of melted chocolate.

-- Put 1/2 a cherry on top of each cookie.
+Put 1/2 a cherry on top of each dab of chocolate.

 - With a teaspoon, dab more chocolate over the cherry.